arangodb/docs/3.10/arangosearch.md

 `doc.name == "avocado" AND doc.type == "fruit"`

 An interesting case is the tomato document with its two array elements as type:
 `["fruit", "vegetable"]`.
-The View definition defaulted to `"trackListPositions": false`, which means that the array elements get indexed individually as if the attribute both string values at the same time, matching the following conditions:
+The View definition defaults to `"trackListPositions": false`, which means that the array elements get indexed individually as if the attribute had both string values at the same time (requiring array expansion using `type[*]` or `"searchField": true` in case of the inverted index for the `search-alias` View), matching the following conditions:

 `doc.type == "fruit" AND doc.type == "vegetable"`